 Current approach to sample tracking ID and quality verification

 This showed that survey respondents most used human readable printed labels to track their samples today (53% using).
 This was closely followed by enter data into Excel or Access type of database (51% using); scanning 2D barcodes (43% using); and then scanning linear 1D barcodes (39%).
 Current implementation of newer tracking technologies (eg RFID, p-chip and MEMS-ID) among survey respondents was minimal.

 Survey respondents’ level of satisfaction with quality and chain of custody tracking technologies was rated highest (most satisfied) with scanning of 2D barcodes, and then scanning of linear 1D barcodes.
 Rated lowest (most dissatisfied) with was handwritten labels.
-The rating of some of the more recent tracking technologies (eg RFID, p-chip and MEMS-ID) was moderately satisfied, but the number of respondents familiar enough or using these technologies to respond was limited.
+The rating of some of the more recent tracking technologies (eg RFID, p-chip and MEMS-ID) was moderately satisfied, but the number of respondents familiar enough or using these technologies to respond was limited (Figure 4).

 Main causes of poor sample quality

 Survey respondents rated freeze/thaw cycles causing a sacrifice in sample quality as the main obstacle that most limits the use of stored samples.
 This was followed by cost to validate sample quality; inability to rapidly locate samples; and then not able to quantify sample quality or a means to correct the problem.
-Rated least limiting were sample ID barcode is a ‘no read’ due to frost or ice and hydration causes a change in the desired concentration.
+Rated least limiting were sample ID barcode is a ‘no read’ due to frost or ice and hydration causes a change in the desired concentration (Figure 5).

 The number of times samples are exposed to a significant temperature change per day is presented in Figure 7.
 The median number of significant temperature changes survey respondents reported their samples were exposed to was one change per day.
 This daily change in temperature undoubtedly has an adverse effect on sample quality.

 Most (43%) survey respondents current use protocol adopted for stored samples in their facilities was single-use aliquots in vials, tubes or straws, etc and any remaining samples are discarded.
-This was followed by samples are checked in and out of our stores multiple times and we may see a loss in sample quality (30%); samples can be checked in and out of stores multiple times and we are aware of no loss in sample quality (20%); and then samples are checked in and out of our stores multiple times and we know sample quality is compromised (7%).
+This was followed by samples are checked in and out of our stores multiple times and we may see a loss in sample quality (30%); samples can be checked in and out of stores multiple times and we are aware of no loss in sample quality (20%); and then samples are checked in and out of our stores multiple times and we know sample quality is compromised (7%) (Figure 8).

 Whether stored samples were subject to standardised standard operating procedures (SOPs) prior to storage is reported in Figure 9.
 This showed that most survey respondents prepared their samples either off-site or on-site according to strict SOPs to minimise pre-analytical variables (27% using either).
 This was followed by samples prepared on-site under variable conditions as they appear to be unavoidable (25% using) and then samples prepared off-site under variable conditions beyond our control (17% using).